Alexander Boarman: Congressional service

 Boarman was elected as a Liberal Republican from Louisiana's 4th congressional district to the United States House of Representatives of the 42nd United States Congress to fill the vacancy caused by the death of United States Representative-elect James McCleery and served from December 3, 1872, to March 3, 1873.

 Later career

 Following his departure from Congress, Boarman resumed private practice in Shreveport from 1873 to 1877.
 He was a Judge of the Louisiana District Court for the Tenth Judicial District from 1877 to 1881.

 Federal judicial service

 Boarman was nominated by President James A. Garfield on May 18, 1881, to the United States District Court for the Western District of Louisiana, to a new seat authorized by 21 Stat.
 507. He was confirmed by the United States Senate on May 18, 1881, and received his commission the same day.

+Death and burial

 His service terminated on August 30, 1916, due to his death while on a visit in Loon Lake, Franklin County, New York.
 He was interred in Oakland Cemetery in Shreveport.